Supportive Oligonucleotide Technique (SOT)

 Utilizing specialized gene sequences to disrupt cell replication

-SOT involves the injection of a molecule that is complementary to a specific gene sequence within your cancer cells or pathogens
+SOT involves the injection of a molecule that is complementary to a specific gene sequence within viruses, bacteria, or pathogens

 SOT is an experimental antisense molecule therapy

-SOT has the potential to block genetic expression that controls replication within cancer cells or pathogens
+SOT has the potential to block genetic expression that controls replication within pathogens, viruses, and bacteria

 About Supportive Oligonucleotide Technique (SOT)

-Harmful effects of cancer and pathogens are largely due to rampant growth and activity.
+Harmful effects of bacteria, viruses, and pathogens are largely due to rampant growth and activity.

-SOT utilizes short oligonucleotide sequences specific to you to target cancers and pathogens
+SOT utilizes short oligonucleotide sequences specific to you to target viruses, bacteria, and pathogens

-Specific oligonucleotide molecules are complementary to genetic sequences within cancer cells and pathogens; these molecules may bind to these genetic sequences, blocking expression of genes required for growth
+Specific oligonucleotide molecules are complementary to genetic sequences within viruses, bacteria, and pathogens; these molecules may bind to these genetic sequences, blocking expression of genes required for growth

 An Integrative Approach to Supportive Oligonucleotide Technique (SOT)